tvroley/Trading-Cards-Backend/README.md

 Setup project with MongoDB and railway
-Write data models and populate database for project Get by grading company and certification compound index function
+Write data models and populate database for project Get by grading company and certification compound index function Write unit tests

 May 21 - May 28
 Proof of concept
 Create user and login/logout functions, and user permissions CRUD card collection functions
 CRUD card functions
-sorting and searching functions for cards and collections
+Write unit tests

 May 28 - June 9
-Write unit tests
+Sorting and searching functions for cards and collections Write unit tests
 Testing
 Bug fixing